 10 See, for example, State v.
 Muncie Pulp Co.
 (Tennessee 1907).
 Wisconsin, in particular, decided in 1911 that streams and lakes in the state were navigable if they are "navigable in fact for any purpose," including recreational use, a principle that it maintains to this day under Wis.
 Stat. § 30.10 (Wisconsin 2015), even if the stream or lake is useable for only part of the year-see also http://learningstore.uwex.edu/assets/pdfs/g3622.pdf.

-(United States 2012).
+11 And it is still being litigated.
+See, for example, PPL Montana, LLC v.
+Montana (United States 2012).
 Also New York Times "Supreme Court Wades Into Raging Dispute Over Riverbed Ownership" (New York Times.
 2011).